 Companies that are SMEs (see below) are entitled to an additional deduction of 130% of qualifying R&D expenditure.
 For non-taxpaying SMEs a cash alternative of up to 33.35 pence for every pound of qualifying expenditure may be available depending on their current year tax losses.
+At Budget 2018, the Government proposed capping the cash credit otherwise available to SMEs to three times the amount paid in respect of PAYE and NIC liabilities.
+This change is set to come into effect for accounting periods beginning on or after 1 April 2020.

-A cap limits the total amount of SME R&D a company can claim on each project to €7.5m and a going concern requirement applies.
+A cap limits the total amount of SME R&D a company can claim on each project to €7.5 million and a going concern requirement applies.

-An SME for R&D purposes is a company which, together with certain related enterprises, meets the EU definition but with higher limits such that it has fewer than 500 employees and either turnover not exceeding €100m or total assets not exceeding €86m.
+An SME for R&D purposes is a company which, together with certain related enterprises, meets the EU definition but with higher limits such that it has fewer than 500 employees and either turnover not exceeding €100 million or total assets not exceeding €86 million.